toolness/hive-django/README.md

 * `DEFAULT_FROM_EMAIL` is the default email address to use for various automated correspondence from the site manager(s), such as password resets.
 Defaults to `webmaster@localhost`.
+* `ADMIN_EMAIL` is the email address to send error reports to.
+If undefined, error reports will not be emailed.
 * `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
 For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.